School of Foreign Service

 ARTICLE IV: SCHOOL FACULTIES

-The Statute of the Faculty of the Edmund A. Walsh School of Foreign Service defines the mission, functions, and membership of the School’s Faculty.
+The Statute of the Faculty of the Edmund A. Walsh School of Foreign Service defines the mission, functions, and membership of the School’s Faculty Council.
 Understood and interpreted in conjunction with this Constitution, the Statute sets forth the Faculty’s role and responsibilities.